CRMPickers logoCRMPickers

 • less useful as a shared operations workspace

-• can require adjacent tools for post-sale delivery workflows
+• can require adjacent tools for post-sale workflows

 Pricing

-The current pricing dataset maps monday CRM to four tiers: Basic at $18 monthly or $12 yearly per seat, Standard at $25 monthly or $17 yearly, Pro at $41 monthly or $28 yearly, and Enterprise as quote-based.
-That makes monday easy to benchmark when the team already wants a shared work OS around the CRM.
+The current CRMPickers dataset maps monday CRM to four tiers: Basic at $18 monthly or $12 yearly per seat, Standard at $25 monthly or $17 yearly, Pro at $41 monthly or $28 yearly, and Enterprise as quote-based.
+Those numbers make monday CRM easier to model when the same workspace will be used by sales, customer onboarding, operations, or delivery teams.

 monday CRM - monday CRM pricing dataset